okinp/CinderSeminarFrown/readme.md

 ![Deployment Target](/readmeAssets/DeploymentTarget.png)

-to correspond to the ones installed in your computer
+to correspond to the ones installed in your computer.

 ## Windows

-Currently in these tutorials Windows / Visual studio is not supported
+Currently in these tutorials Windows & Visual Studio are not supported.